mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

 _Reference_: http://docs.groovy-lang.org/next/html/documentation/#_differences_with_mixins
 _Reference_: http://docs.groovy-lang.org/latest/html/api/groovy/lang/ExpandoMetaClass.html

+# preface
+* goals of this workshop:
+    * introducing the concept of runtime metaprogramming
+    * introducing the concept of category with simple example
+    * introducing the concept of mixin with simple example

 # runtime metaprogramming
 * allows altering the class model and the behavior of a program at runtime
 ## internals